 Day Camps FAQ

-If a player is signed up for a division that does not seem like a good fit (in the eyes of the coaches), then we will move them up/down in order to improve the experience for all the players.
+If a player is signed up for a division that does not seem like a good fit, then we will move them up/down in order to improve the experience for everyone.

 Which division should I choose?

 We recommend that you select a division according to what grade your kid is in:

 HS Intermediate (recommended for 9th-11th graders)

 If your 6th/7th/8th grader is a an experienced player, sign them up for the MS Advanced division … and likewise, HS students who are relatively new to ultimate will fit best in the HS Intermediate division.